SWaTEval/swateval.github.io/_sources/framework/index.rst.txt

   docker-compose up

 .. note::
-    Use the --build tag to rebuild the containers if you're updating your project branch or version.
+    Use the :code:`--build` tag to rebuild the containers if you're updating your project branch or version.

 Once the images are downloaded and containers are up and running you should have: